- Crisis Management

 Matt serves on the Firm's Hiring Committee.

-Served as lead counsel in the BP oil spill litigation and guided the drilling contractor through crisis management and regulatory issues following the Deepwater Horizon oil spill.
+Assisted in the BP oil spill litigation and guided the drilling contractor through crisis management and regulatory issues following the Deepwater Horizon oil spill.

 Represents a national transportation company in employment classification matters related to individual owner/operators of delivery vehicles.